MystenLabs/sui/doc/src/learn/index.md

 ### Move quick start
 Go to the [Move Quick Start](../build/move.md) for installation, defining custom objects, object operations (create/destroy/update/transfer/freeze), publishing, and invoking your published code.

-### Wallet quick start
+### Sui CLI client quick start
-See the [Wallet Quick Start](../build/wallet.md) for installation, querying the chain, client setup, sending transfer transactions, and viewing the effects.
+See the [Sui CLI client Quick Start](../build/cli-client.md) for installation, querying the chain, client setup, sending transfer transactions, and viewing the effects.

 ### End-to-end tutorial
 Proceed to the [Sui Tutorial](../explore/tutorials.md) for a summary view of setting up your environment, starting a Sui network, gathering accounts and gas, and publishing and playing a game in Sui.